Catharni Stern: Works

 Stern worked at Poole Potteries during the 1950s.

+In 1957 her sculpture Racehorse was included as one of the 'Young Artists of Promise' in Jack Beddington's book.
 Catharni Stern studied one year A.T.D. course at London University Institute of Education.
 Then there came a turning point in Catharni Stern's career in 1960: She left her teaching job at Bournemouth and applied for and was appointed to a post as part-time Tutor at Bournemouth College of Art.
 She was then able to devote her energies to the production of sculpture.
 Shortly thereafter she was offered a full-time post at Saint Martin's School of Art in London but declined, preferring instead to continue part-time teaching there and at Southend School of Art.

 She has been active in producing sculpture, paintings, and other graphic media.
 Her style has been modernist, but also realist.

-She still produces art pieces, mostly for private sale.

 During the holidays Catharni Stern devoted all her energies to sculpture in an old stable block which she used as a studio.
 It was tucked away behind Market Hill in her hometown of Maldon, Essex.
 From 1955 to 1960, she produced a great deal of work and a recollection of her studio.
 Some of the work showed evidence of stylistic.
 During those years she gradually became an identifiable voice.

 With regard to the use of media: Catharni Stern has done rather less carving but she has made more use of clay.
 Her approach remains consistent because the works are directly modelled in order to enable them to be fired to partially vitrified terracotta or to stoneware temperatures.
 She has brought a dignify to the medium that for many years has been largely absent.